noahpresler/React-Tutorial/README.md

 To do this, we will use the onClick attribute you just learned about, the special `setState` function, and a special url that returns random images (http://lorempixel.com/300/200/).

-Your code shoul look like the following:
+Your code should look like the following:
 ```
 <a className="add" onClick={() => {
       this.setState({memes: this.state.memes.concat({